 I think you’d have to be a little crazy and desperate to pay that full morning rate, especially given the course’s current winter conditions.
 However, it is somewhat understandable.
 From what I can tell, Gold Hills is Redding’s only public, regulation 18-hole course.
 There are a few private clubs in the area and a number of small 9-holers, but that certainly adds to Gold Hills’ appeal for locals and anyone visiting from out of town.

 Mt.
 Shasta Resort and Lake Shastina are great options not far to the north, but I wouldn’t mess with either of those in winter.
-And, of course, Sevillano Links to the south is a far superior winter option with much better rates and conditions, if you don’t mind driving 45 minutes.
+And, of course, Sevillano Links (now The Links at Rolling Hills) to the south is a far superior winter option with much better rates and conditions, if you don’t mind driving 45 minutes.

 That all said, Gold Hills is a solid course with an enjoyable layout and good playable conditions.
 I emphasize “playable” as it doesn’t look pretty right now, but the playing surfaces are still fairly good and consistent throughout the course.
 More on that later, though.

 It’s appropriate that the word “Hills” is in the name, because that’s what you get here at Gold Hills.
 Not every hole has elevation changes, but most do.
 I wouldn’t categorize it as a “target” layout, though, because the course is relatively forgiving from tee to green.
 When you get to the greens is where the course gets a little more challenging.